vigna/value-traits-rs/README.md

 methods that are exactly analogous of [`std::slice::get`] and [`Index::index`], but return values, rather than references, and are named [`get_value`] and [`index_value`] instead.
 The longer names are necessary to avoid ambiguity, as all slices of cloneable elements implement our by-value traits.
-It might argued `RandomAccessList` or `Sequence` might be more standard name, but we want to underline the fact that the read access is closely modeled after slices.
-Note that we cannot overload the `[]` operator, as `Index` methods must necessarily return references.
+It might be argued `RandomAccessList` or `Sequence` might be more standard name, but we want to underline the fact that the read access is closely modeled after slices.
+Note that we cannot overload the `[]` operator, as [`Index`] methods must necessarily return references.

 Write access is a different issue because [`SliceByValueSet`] has necessarily a